sabri-abdelaaziz/station_meteo/README.md

 ### Sensors
 - IoT sensors measure environmental data (temperature, humidity, air quality, luminosity)
 - Data is sent periodically to the backend or directly to AWS services

+### Connectivity and Security
+- MQTT Broker (Mosquitto) hosted on EC2 to enable communication between the embedded system and the cloud.
+- mTLS security implemented using the mutual TLS handshake mechanism to ensure encrypted and authenticated communication.

 ### AWS Cloud
 - **S3:** Stores backups and static files